 - For OCONUS: If travelling to an international PDS, make sure you check with your host base relating to any other agriculture-related procedures that might affect your shipment.

 For CONUS to CONUS:

-The cost of transporting your privately-owned vehicles to your new PCS is largely your responsibility for a CONUS to CONUS move.
+- The cost of transporting your privately owned vehicles to your new PCS is largely your responsibility for a CONUS to CONUS move.
 There are exceptions, so always contact your local personal property office (e.g., for military members) or human resource office (e.g., for civilian employees) if you're unsure.

 For OCONUS to CONUS; CONUS to OCONUS; OCONUS to OCONUS:

-Only 1 vehicle (owned or leased) for personal use may be shipped at government expense.
+- Only one POV (owned or leased for personal) use may be shipped at government expense.

-- If you have a unique situation or if you want to make your own arrangements to ship more than one POV to your new duty station, please contact your local personal property office.
+- If you have a unique situation or want to make your own arrangements to ship more than one POV to your new duty station, please contact your local personal property office.

 Motorcycles & Dirtbikes